Continuous glucose monitors

 • FreeStyle Libre 3 +

-Note: The number of funded CGMs per patient varies by product because they work in different ways.
+Note: The number of funded CGMs per patient varies by product.
 Find out more about how many CGMs do I get?(external link)

 Image credit: PHARMAC, NZ